the1lab/1lab/src/1Lab/Path.lagda.md

 In the HoTT book, we characterise paths over paths using

 `transport`{.Agda}: A "path from x to y over P" is a path `transport P x ≡ y`.
-In cubical type theory, we have the primitive `PathP`.
+In cubical type theory, we have the built-in type `PathP`.
 These notions, fortunately, coincide!

 ```agda